Using your GPU with CuPy

 Introduction to CuPy

 CuPy is a GPU array library that implements a subset of the NumPy and SciPy interfaces.
-This makes it a very convenient tool to use the compute power of GPUs for people that have some experience with NumPy, without the need to write code in a GPU programming language such as CUDA, OpenCL, or HIP.
+Thanks to CuPy, people conversant with NumPy can very conveniently harvest the compute power of GPUs without writing code in GPU programming languages such as CUDA, OpenCL, and HIP.

 PYTHON